StockSharp/doc/en/topics/api/connectors/common/fix_protocol.md

 # FIX protocol

-[FIX]() allows you to create trading robots that use standard international protocols for access to electronic markets \- [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange).
+The **FIX** protocol allows you to create trading robots that use the standard international protocol for access to electronic markets: [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange).

 ## Recommended content